choderalab/neutromeratio/README.md

 NCMC constructs a non equilibrium protocol that achieves high acceptance rates with short correlation times.
 Instead of instantaneous proposing a new tautomer state from an equilibrium sample it uses a coupling parameter to construct a non equilibrium process with incremental changes to slowly transform tautomer 1 to tautomer 2.
 After each incremental perturbation the system is allowed to relax -- in such a way highly efficient proposals can be constructed.

-The current implementation of the protocoll does not actually accept any of these proposals.
+The current implementation of the protocol does not actually accept any of these proposals.
 The work is recorded and used to calculate the free energy difference between the two states.

 The propagation along the coupling parameter for the nonequilibrium protocol has three stages that contribute to the final work value: